--One profound student of Nature will put to flight ten thousand priests whose only strength consists in their ecclesiastical organizations, and in the superstitious ignorance of their devotees.

--The Soul knows no retrogression, neither maturity.
-It is destined for eternal progression, and for the unbroken enjoyment of an immortal youth.
+-One profound student of Nature will put to flight ten thousand priests whose only strength consists in their people have the lest to say abour either ecclesiastical organizations, and in the superstitious ignorance of their devotees eternal progression, and for the un-broken enjoyment of an immortal youth.

--When you attain to Inward Peace you are born again ; and then you can live a spontaneous, easy, free, orderly, happy life.
+live a spontaneous, easy, free, orderly, ster of a miracle-is not born again, happy life.